← All resources

 The fix is not "trust the upstream system."
 The fix is to make every location-dependent instruction a verifiable artifact.

-Signed location assets
+Verified location assets

 Drone and autonomous delivery

 Drone workflows depend on rooftop precision, airspace classification, landing-zone confidence, no-fly context, and delivery feasibility.
-A signed verdict at dispatch creates a per-flight record of the location data the system relied on.
+A verified verdict at dispatch creates a per-flight record of the location data the system relied on.
 If a flight crosses unexpected airspace, post-flight review can verify what the dispatch decision saw, independently, without a vendor support ticket.

 IoT and moving assets

 Connected devices, vehicles, sensors, and field systems increasingly communicate using location context.
 When one device tells another where it is, where it is going, or which zone it belongs to, the receiving system needs to know whether that location assertion is authentic, current, and untampered.
-A signed asset gives the receiver a verifiable claim, not a "trust the network" assertion.
+A verified asset gives the receiver a verifiable claim, not a "trust the network" assertion.

 Agent-to-agent verification